 FSANZ’s safety assessment is based on the World Organization for Animal Health (OIE) methodology applied to determine the BSE risk status of a country.
 On-site verification of BSE control measures, when considered necessary by the Committee, will be conducted by Australian officials through an in-country inspection visit.
 Once approved by the Committee, a draft assessment report based on the information provided in the application and the findings of the in-country inspection visit, is issued to the competent national authority of the applicant country for comment for 60 days.

 After the 60-day comment period, FSANZ prepares a final assessment report and recommends a BSE risk category for the applicant country.
-Once endorsed by the Committee, the final assessment report and country category is approved by the Chief Executive Officer of FSANZ who then advises the Department of Agriculture and Water Resources of the final category so that it can develop and implement certification requirements for beef or beef products.
+Once endorsed by the Committee, the final assessment report and country category is approved by the Chief Executive Officer of FSANZ who then advises the Department of Agriculture, Water and the Environment of the final category so that it can develop and implement certification requirements for beef or beef products.
 The final report is also provided to the applicant country for reference.
 This diagram represents the assessment process.

 A completed submission addressing the requirements in the Questionnaire, together with any supporting documentation, in Word or text searchable Portable Document Format (PDF) and the contact details for the responsible officer of the Competent National Government Authority of the applicant country should be forwarded to: